pipkek1337/pipkek1337/README.md

 ## About Me

-I’m Daniel (aka pipkek), a guy with a deep passion for exploring and building across various domains of computer science.
-Whether it’s delving into low-level programming, network security, or experimenting with game development, I thrive on learning and tackling new challenges.
+I’m Daniel (aka pipkek)
+I love learning new stuff
+Happy to be here

 ## Interests